aahana03/bearing-fault-detection-vibration-ml/README.md

 ## Future Work
 - Improved sensor mounting and vibration isolation.
-- Exploration of damping materials.
+- Exploration of composite materials with reduced transmissibility.

 ---